michaelhyun/JavaSwingMenu/McPatterns/src/README.txt

-user: 009828299 (Hyun, Michael)

 I could not get the JAR file to work.
-I tried different things for 2 hours and honestly I could not find out how to do it.It said it could not find my class, but I tried to change MAIN CLASS in manifest and it still didnt work.

 Design Patterns